This sweet sesame ginger Asian stir fry sauce is terrific over noodles and stir-fry veggies. It can even be used as a dipping sauce or marinade.

 This ginger sauce goes great with my Japanese Veggie Udon Noodle recipe where the sauce is glazed over seared tofu and veggies.
-An dish a an easy stir fry that will make the whole family rush to the table.
+Another easy stir fry that will make the whole family rush to the table.

-There are many different types of pasta possibilities for this recipe–rice pastas, lo mein, or spaghetti.
-The udon noodles that I like to use are a wheat pasta from Japan.
+There are many different types of pasta possibilities for this recipe–rice pasta, lo mein, or spaghetti.
+The udon noodles that I like to use are wheat pasta from Japan.

 Sauce recipe adapted from mydarlingvegan.com